shreyankbr/DermaScan-Skin-Disease-Classifier/README.md

 2.  **Symptom Weighting:** A weighted vector is calculated based on active symptoms (e.g., `Bleeding` increases probability for *Benign Tumors* and *Psoriasis*).
 3.  **Fusion:** `Final_Score = Image_Prob + (0.2 * Symptom_Weight)`.

-> **Note:** The dataset used for training contained some watermarked images.
-For production-grade results, retraining on a clean, medically verified dataset is recommended.
+> **Note:** For production-grade results, retraining on a clean, medically verified dataset is recommended.

 -----